aurbano/nuophoto/README.md

 ##Contribute
 If you want to contribute please feel free to do so, below are some ideas I have for future development:
-- Use PhotoJShop where possible for the effects
-- Dialog menus for effects
-- Combine the two previous tasks and allow effect customization (i.e. blur radius)

 - Custom matrix effects (Maybe even store in local memory)
 - Upload/load from url
 - Allow history traversal (moving back and forth)
-- Allow hiding/showing layers
 - Layer options, like blending modes and opacity.
-- Update to FontAwesome 4

 ##Meta